Family of woman who died in Salmon Arm hospital questions access to isolated patients - BC Local News

-The family of a Salmon Arm woman who died in hospital is questioning the lack of access and communication they had during their mother’s final days, but are also praising the conduct of healthcare workers in the face of the challenges created by the COVID-19 pandemic.
+The family of a Salmon Arm woman who died in hospital is questioning the lack of access and communication family members had during their mother’s final days, but are also praising the conduct of health-care workers in the face of the challenges created by the COVID-19 pandemic.

 Anderson’s daughter Susan Harris described the loss of her mother, without the ability to visit her, as absolutely devastating.
 She sympathizes with the many families who have gone through the loss of a loved one during the pandemic.